xapian/xapian/xapian-core/docs/scalability.rst

 Size Limits in Xapian
 ---------------------

-The chert backend (which is currently the default and recommended backend) stores the indexes in several files containing Btree tables.
+The glass backend (which is currently the default and recommended backend) stores the indexes in several files containing Btree tables.
 If you're indexing with positional information (for phrase searching) the term positions table is usually the largest.

 The current limits are:

--  Xapian uses unsigned 32-bit ints for document ids, so you're limited to just over 4 billion documents in a database.
-The other limits will cut in first for a single database, but searches over multiple databases are done by interleaving the document ids, so this might start to matter (especially if one database is much larger than the others).
-This interleaving technique could be changed fairly easily if it proves problematic.
+-  Xapian uses unsigned 32-bit integers for document ids by default, which means a limit of just over 4 billion documents in a database.
+Xapian 1.4 can be built to use 64-bit document ids and term counts, and the glass backend will then handle 64-bit document ids (and the databases are compatible with a standard build provided you don't actually use docids >= 2\ :sup:`32`).
--  If you search many databases concurrently, you may hit the per-process file-descriptor limit - each chert database uses between 3 and 7 fds depending which tables are present.
+-  If you search many databases concurrently, you may hit the per-process file-descriptor limit - each glass database uses between 1 and 6 fds depending which tables are present.
 Some Unix-like OSes allow this limit to be raised.
 Another way to avoid it (and to spread the search load) is to use the remote backend to search databases on a cluster of machines.
-Chert could be made to not open fds for tables which aren't being used during search (values and positions may not be), or to juggle fds - the record table is typically only used for results, while the posting table is typically only used during matching.
 -  If the OS has a filesize limit, that obviously applies to Xapian (a 2GB limit used to be common for older operating systems).
 The xapian-core configure script will attempt to detect and automatically